adam-p/yesterday-i-learned/git.md

 ## Want to search for a change in history
 `git grep <regex> $(git rev-list --all)`

+## Want to revert, like, one file from a booboo commit
+Run `git checkout HEAD^ -- path_to_file`.
+The file will be popped out to its previous state.

 ## git 1.7.1 couldn't create orphan branches

 [Solution](http://stackoverflow.com/a/1384336/1558430)